noidexe/Enjin-Coin-Documentation/docs/starthere.md

-__“All documents included here are to be considered Work-in-Progress whose contents update on a frequent basis.
+## __“All documents included here are to be considered Work-in-Progress whose contents update on a frequent basis.
 Do NOT download or copy ANY of the files here.
 You are entirely responsible for any and all losses (ETH, ENJ, productivity, etc) that result from failing to heed this warning.”__

 # Platform Overview

 ## What is Enjin Coin (ENJ)?

+Enjin Coin is an ERC-20 Ethereum Token and Smart Contracts Platform based on then ERC-1155 standard.
+Enjin is the best and easiest way to create and distribute blockchain backed digital assets, so that you can empower yourself and your players with the benefits of true digital asset ownership, a whole new frontier of game development.

 The easiest way to get the idea of ENJ is to pretend that it is a real world material, like steel.
 Steel is used to make all sorts of useful items in the real world, from weapons, nuts and bolts, to unique pieces of art.